-Metro Mining Limited (ASX:MMI) ("Metro") is pleased to provide an update with respect to its JORC reserves and resources for the Bauxite Hills mine.
+Metro Mining Limited (ASX:MMI) ("Metro") is pleased to provide an update with respect to its JORC Ore Reserve and Resource estimates for the Bauxite Hills mine.
+The update accounts for mining during the 2022 calendar year and has an effective date of 31 December 2022.
+No reserves or resources were added as no exploration activities were undertaken during the year.